-\begin{defi} A bundle $ X $ over a locally metrizable space $ M $ associated with an open cover $ \{ U_m \} $ is said has a \emph{uniform size trivialization} at $ M_1 \subset M $ with respect to $ \mathcal{A} $, if there is a $ \delta > 0 $ such that for every $ m_0 \in M_1 $, there is a bundle chart $ (U_{m_0}(\delta), \varphi^{m_0}) $ of $ X $ at $ m_0 $ (and $ \varphi^{m_0}_{m_0} = \id $).
-If a (regular) bundle atlas $ \mathcal{A} $ contains such above bundle charts, we also say $ \mathcal{A} $ at $ M_1 $ (or the bundle charts in $ \mathcal{A} $ at $ M_1 $) has \emph{uniform size domains}. \end{defi} In the following definitions of uniform property about bundle and bundle map, uniform size trivialization is assumed.
-While only when $ M $ has a local uniform size neighborhood at $ M_1 $ (see \autoref{uniformSize}), the uniform property would make more sense.
-So a more meaningful definition of uniform size trivialization is that further assume $ M $ has a local uniform size neighborhood at $ M_1 $.
+\begin{defi} A bundle $ X $ over a locally metrizable space $ M $ associated with an open cover $ \{ U_m \} $ is said to have \emph{uniform size trivializations} on $ M_1 \subset M $ with respect to $ \mathcal{A} $ if there is a $ \delta > 0 $ such that for every $ m_0 \in M_1 $, there is a bundle chart $ (U_{m_0}(\delta), \varphi^{m_0}) $ of $ X $ at $ m_0 $ (and $ \varphi^{m_0}_{m_0} = \id $).
+If a (regular) bundle atlas $ \mathcal{A} $ contains such bundle charts, we also say $ \mathcal{A} $ on $ M_1 $ (or the bundle charts in $ \mathcal{A} $ on $ M_1 $) has \emph{uniform size domains}. \end{defi} In the following definitions of uniform property for bundles and bundle maps, uniform size trivializations are assumed.
+However, only when $ M $ has locally uniform size neighborhoods on $ M_1 $ (see \autoref{uniformSize}), the uniform property would make more sense.
+So a more meaningful definition of uniform size trivializations is that further assume $ M $ has locally uniform size neighborhoods on $ M_1 $.
 However, we do not assume this first.
-Such (regular) bundle atlas in the \autoref{def:uSize} in some sense plays a similar role as the `plaquation' used in \cite[Chapter 6]{HPS77}.
+Such (regular) bundle atlas in \autoref{def:uSize} in some sense plays a similar role to the `plaquation' used in \cite[Chapter 6]{HPS77}.